sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 In SIFIS-Home, we associate every API with a *security label* that describes possible risks deriving from its execution.
 The security label consists of a list of *tags*, each one identifying a risk.
 A tag contains (i) the risk name, (ii) a description, and, optionally, (iii) the *risk score*, a decimal value in the range [0,1] which indicates the gravity of the risk.
-To make some practical examples, an API that allows to turn the oven on performs an operation that consumes a high instantaneous power and could potentially set the house on fire, so its label will include, among others, the tag "FIRE_HAZARD" and the tag "POWER_OUTAGE" with a risk score of 0.8.
+To make some practical examples, an API which has the effect of turning the oven on performs an operation that consumes a high instantaneous power and could potentially set the house on fire, so its label will include, among others, the tag "FIRE_HAZARD" and the tag "ELECTRIC_ENERGY_CONSUMPTION" with a risk score of 0.8.
 Another example is an API that acquires video signal from a video camera and stores it locally; this API may store frames containing children, which could represent a privacy concern for the end user; the tag "CHILDREN_RECORDING" will be embedded in the API label.
-Again, an API that authorise the payment of an asset will have a label embedding the tag "SPEND_MONEY".
+Again, an API that authorises the payment of an asset will have a label embedding the tag "SPEND_MONEY".

 Developers use our set of APIs to build SIFIS-Home-aware apps.
 When an app is ready for deployment, it is packaged in an *app bundle*.
 The app bundle contains the *application*, i.e., the executable, and the *app contract*, which consists of the *app label* and *code quality metadata*.
 The app label is automatically generated during the packaging phase and is populated with all the labels belonging to the APIs used within the app code.

-When a user wishes to install an app from our marketplace, he/she can read the app label beforehand to be informed about possible risks deriving from the installation and usage of such an app.
+When a user wishes to install an app from our marketplace, he can read the app label beforehand to be informed about possible risks deriving from the installation and usage of such an app.
 For each risk listed in the app label, a user-friendly description and a risk score, when applicable, are provided.
 A short and simple description of the risks is required to promote the reading and comprehension by every class of end users.
 Moreover, the risk score, which is a decimal value, could be mapped to keywords like "low", "medium", and "high" when shown to the user.